akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 ### Set

-The `Set` action assigns value(s) to every attributes, categories, family, associations, groups, the "parent" field, or the "enabled" field.
+The `Set` action assigns value(s) to every attributes, categories, family, groups, or the "enabled" field.

 The expected values are:
 - `field`: the attribute code or property